FiratUsta/aura/commands.md

 ### `search-engine || se`

 Changes the search engine of the searchbar to the inputted service.
-Currently the supported engines are `duckduckgo` and `google`.
+Currently the supported engines are `duckduckgo`, `google` and `wikipedia`.

 Usage: